The Complex Commercial Litigation Law Review: Australia

 ii Alternative dispute resolution

-Methods of ADR (alternative dispute resolution) such as arbitration, mediation, conciliation, and expert determination, are frequently employed by commercial parties in Australia.
+Methods of alternative dispute resolution, such as arbitration, mediation, conciliation and expert determination, are frequently employed by commercial parties in Australia.
 Parties may also agree upon mandatory contractual dispute resolution processes, which can comprise any number and combination of these forms of dispute resolution.

-Australia is considered to be a pro-arbitration jurisdiction with established mechanisms to support the conduct of arbitration proceedings and the enforcement of arbitral awards.23 As with other common law jurisdictions, arbitration in Australia is typically viewed as a flexible process in which parties are free to agree upon the rules of evidence and procedure that will apply to the resolution of their dispute.
+Australia is considered to be a pro-arbitration jurisdiction with established mechanisms to support the conduct of arbitration proceedings and the enforcement of arbitral awards.23 As with other common law jurisdictions, arbitration in Australia is typically viewed as a flexible process in which parties are free to agree upon the evidential and procedural rules that will apply.

 - staying court proceedings when there is a valid arbitration agreement governing a dispute;